hungdao-testing/TodoMVC/README.md

 2. Automation UI

     2.1.
 What to do:
-    -   Framework: Codeceptjs (please refer to)
+    -   Framework: Codeceptjs (please refer to [Automation Plan](https://github.com/hungdao-testing/TodoMVC/blob/master/Automation_Approach.md))
     -   Utilize the resources in team to write test script

     2.2.
 Goals: